-We didn’t have time to visit Cornwall region but it looks like a fantastic destination if you have another week in Southern England.
+We didn’t have time to visit Cornwall region but it looks like a fantastic destination if you have another week.
 We’re saving it for another trip!

 Explore the largest indoor rainforest in the world at the Eden Project.
 The botanical gardens and two huge bio domes contain thousands of plant species from a diverse range of climates and environments.

 Surf in Newquay or see where Britain meets the Atlantic at Land’s End.

 And finally don’t miss a trip to the ruins of Tintagel Castle, the legendary birthplaces of King Arthur.